 If you are using a Cricut machine, don’t forget to change the solid scorelines in Cricut Design Space from cut to score and attach them to their shapes before sending them through your cutting machine.
 The score lines are the set of lines included with each snow shape.
 There are two different snow shapes where you need to change the score lines and attach them.

 Enjoy making the Country Cottage!
 I would love to see your finished design.
-Please share a photo of it with me by emailing me at Jackie@acottageintheforest.com or tagging me (@acottageintheforest) on Instagram
+Please share a photo of it with me by emailing me at Jackie@acottageintheforest.com or sharing it with me on Instagram.

 MAKER’S GALLERY FOR THE COUNTRY COTTAGE